 Preserving Your Fertility

-AFC’s Egg Bank offers women the opportunity to freeze their own eggs.
+Alpha IVF & Women’s Specialists’s Egg Bank offers women the opportunity to freeze their own eggs.
 Egg banking is made possible through the use of the most effective and safest freezing method from Japan.
-This tremendous breakthrough allows AFC to attain close to 100% post-thaw survival rate for eggs and hence, improving your chances of conception with your own eggs at a more advanced reproductive age.
+This tremendous breakthrough allows Alpha IVF & Women’s Specialists to attain close to 100% post-thaw survival rate for eggs and hence, improving your chances of conception with your own eggs at a more advanced reproductive age.
 We are proud to achieve the WORLD’s 1st successful pregnancy following the use of freeze-thawed sperm, freeze-thawed eggs, and freeze-thawed embryos (10th Royal College of O&G International Scientific Congress, June 2012).
 (Click here for the full article).

 What is Egg Freezing?